Urraca CF: History

 The first Club Deportivo Urraca was founded on 18 August 1949 and dissolved in the 1950s.

 The club was refounded as Urraca Club de Fútbol in 1979 and it finished as last qualified in their first season.
-After spending all his history at regional divisions, Urraca promoted to Tercera División – Group 2 in May 2012.
+After spending its entire history at regional divisions, Urraca was promoted to Tercera División – Group 2 in May 2012.

-Urraca remained five consecutive seasons in Tercera División.
-In 2019, the club comes back to the fourth tier after winning the Regional Preferente, thus qualifying for the first time to the Copa del Rey thanks to the new competition format implemented since the 2019–20 season.
+Urraca remained in Tercera División for five consecutive seasons.
+In 2019, the club returned to the fourth tier after winning the Regional Preferente, thus qualifying for the first time to the Copa del Rey thanks to the new competition format implemented since the 2019–20 season.

+After being relegated to Primera Asturfutbol, the former Regional Preferente, on 3 October 2025, it was approved the dissolution of the club due to its high debts.